-Substance abuse and counseling professionals must possess advanced levels of competency to address current and future addiction/prevention challenges in society.
+Addiction professionals must possess advanced levels of competency to address current and future addiction counseling and prevention challenges in society.

 Prepares professionals for advanced levels of competency to address current and future addiction, co-occurring and prevention challenges in society.
 Graduates will be eligible for the highest level of addiction and prevention credentialing through the South Dakota Board of Addiction and Prevention Professionals.